Keysight/jpl-sphinx/docs/custom/kpl-setup-and-configuration/02-jenkins-instance-configuration.rst

 .. note::

-  Normally, a KPL Sibling library would have a **docs** folder.
-This may be helpful, but often *loading* and *configuration* libraries are so simple that the readme.md file is sufficent.
+  Normally, a KPL Sibling library would have a **docs** folder for documentation.
+  This may be helpful, but often *loading* and *configuration* libraries are simple enough for a readme.md file to be sufficent.

 The text ${jenkins-instance-name} should be replace the hostname part of the Jenkins URL in the general configuration.
 For example, if the Jenkins instance is configured to be https://jenkins.keysight.com, then we want to create a text file called "jenkins.libconfig.yml.

-Below is a sample jenkins instance configuration file; however, it should not be considered an authoratative reference for what the configuation file should look like.
-In the configuation map initialization process, the contents are initalized by the imported libraries, values are inserted or overridden by the jenkins instance configuration and finally values are merged in from the jenkinsfile.
+Below is a sample jenkins instance configuration file.
+It should not be considered an authoratative reference.
+In the configuration map initialization process, the imported libraries initialize the contents, the jenkins instance configuration inserts or overrides values, and the process merges in the values form the jenkinsfile the contents are initalized by the imported libraries, values are inserted or overridden by the jenkins instance configuration and finally values are merged in from the jenkinsfile.

 .. code-block:: yaml
+  :caption: jenkins.libconfig.yml

    artifactory:
        repo: generic-local-team-keysight